- Long standing high blood pressure

 - Arrhythmias (abnormal heart beats).
-When your heartbeat is irregular (too fast or too slow) it affects your heart’s ability to pump enough blood throughout your body.
+When the heartbeat is irregular (too fast or too slow) it affects the heart’s ability to pump enough blood throughout the body.

-- Myocarditis is inflammation of the heart muscle.
-Myocarditis due to an infection can cause heart failure.
+- Myocarditis is inflammation (body’s response to injury) of the heart muscle.
+Myocarditis can be due to an infection and can cause heart failure.

-- Sleep apnea occurs when tissues in your throat block your airway and cause pauses in your breathing.
-Sleep apnea is a risk factor for heart failure as well as other circulatory conditions, such as high blood pressure and stroke.
-Loud snoring can be a symptom of sleep apnea.
-Central sleep apnea associated with heart failure is treated by managing the heart failure.
+- Sleep apnea occurs when parts of the throat block a person’s airway.
+This often happens when sleeping at night, and cause pauses in breathing.
+Sleep apnea is a risk factor for heart failure and related health condition.
+Loud snoring can be a symptom of sleep apnea and should be discussed with your healthcare provider.

 Heart failure can cause some health conditions and make others worse.